akka/alpakka/docs/src/main/paradox/ftp.md

 ### Moving files

 In order to move a remote file, you need to use the `move` method in the FTP API.
-The 'move' method takes a function to calculate the path to which the file should be moved based on the consumed @scaladoc[FtpFile](akka.stream.alpakka.ftp.FtpFile).
+The `move` method takes a function to calculate the path to which the file should be moved based on the consumed @scaladoc[FtpFile](akka.stream.alpakka.ftp.FtpFile).

 Scala
 : @@snip ($alpakka$/ftp/src/test/scala/akka/stream/alpakka/ftp/scalaExamples.scala) { #moving }